troyyoungblood/javascript-challenge/README.md

 20210303_HomeworkTY
 ## Welcome to javascript-challenge

-This activity is provide code that will create a table dynamically based upon a dataset supplied for the homework.
+This activity is to provide code that will create a table dynamically based upon a dataset supplied for the homework.

 The homework has 2 Levels.
 Level 1 is required and Level 2 is Optional.
 Both Levels were completed.